STOCKS NEWS EUROPE-UK small caps close up 0.3 pct

-The FTSE Small Cap index closes 0.3 percent higher, outperforming weaker performances by the FTSE 100 and FTSE 250 indexes, down 0.4 percent and 0.3 percent respectively.
+The FTSE Small Cap index closes 0.3 percent higher, lagging much stronger gains by the FTSE 100 and FTSE 250 indexes, up 0.7 percent and 0.5 percent respectively.

-Systems engineer Hightex leaps 23 percent after the company says it and its Brazilian construction partner SEPA have been chosen to engineer and install the supporting cable system and membrane structure of the roof over the Maracana Stadium in Rio de Janeiro.
+Coal of Africa jumps 11.6 percent after South Africa lifted the suspension of a key licence at its Vele colliery, allowing the miner to press ahead with plans to start production next year.

-Blacks Leisure halves in value, down 50 percent, after the outdoor retailer fails to raise enough funds to carry on business and says it plans to put itself up for sale.
+"It's very positive, and it is the news that we have been waiting for," analyst Louise Collinge at Evolution said.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net